Y4NN777/EcoTrack/README.md

 3. Single database support (future versions may support multiple DBs)
 4. No API endpoints for external integrations (planned for future updates)

-## Support
+## Important notes and Support

+This software is being in progress of deployment and will be available soon on the internet for beta testing, and then open sourced
-For technical assistance and troubleshooting, contact:
+For more information, contact:

 - **DABO R Yanis Axel**
 - Email: `axel.studiesmail@gmail.com`